brumeproject/.github/profile/README.md

 - Built for strong zero-cost privacy and security
 - Available as an extension and on a website
 - Won EthBrno 2022 hackathon (+ design award)
-- Made by a French cypherpunk
 - Almost the same features as MetaMask
 - Supply-chain hardened
+- Made by French cypherpunks

 ### About